 In fact, London’s architecture, venues and outdoor spaces are a portal to far-off lands (and times!) to give you a sense of global adventure close to home.
 Venture beyond Zone 2, and it is possible to see wildlife outside of the zoo, visit shrines and temples, wander through tropical plantlife and magical caves, check out vineyards—and you can even go to the beach!
 So swap your passport for an Oyster Card and prepare to go around the world in 80 postcodes … sort of.

 Important: As part of COVID-19 prevention measures, you may need to book your visits in advance.
 Check the official websites for the following places for more information.

-Just beyond the bustle of Hammersmith, in sleepy Barnes is London Wetland Centre.
-Okay, it may not compare with the plains of the Serengeti, but it is a conservation charity (part of The Wildfowl & Wetlands Trust) where you can see wild birds, lizards, grass snakes and some of the UK’s most important wildlife experts including Sir David Attenborough and Chris Packham are both advocates for the place.
+Just beyond the bustle of Hammersmith, in sleepy Barnes is the London Wetland Centre.
+Okay, it may not compare with the plains of the Serengeti, but it is a conservation charity (part of The Wildfowl and Wetlands Trust) where you can see wild birds, lizards and grass snakes.
+Some of the UK’s most important wildlife experts including Sir David Attenborough and Chris Packham are advocates for the place.